 Heavier objects are much more difficult to handle than light objects when you have arthritis.
-A lightweight vacuum is the ideal option to suck up dust, dirt and debris on both hard surface floors and carpets.
+For seniors with arthritis, a lightweight vacuum is the ideal option to suck up dust, dirt and debris on both hard surface floors and carpets.
 An upright vac is also better suited to reducing the pain because you won’t have to bend over and grip a pipe.
 You can use your body weight to push the vacuum around instead of your arms.

 An upright vacuum with a hose attachment lightens the house work load eve further and can take care of all your dusting as well as clean upholstery and drapes.